mohamedelwaraky/Mohamed-Hesham/README.md

 I am a passionate **Data Analyst** dedicated to transforming raw data into actionable insights that support business growth and strategic decision-making.

-🎓 Graduate of Cairo University – Faculty of Commerce (English Section)
+🎓 Graduate from Cairo University – Faculty of Commerce (English Section)

-💼 Currently working as a **Data Analyst at Solarex**

 📊 Experienced in:
 - Sales Analytics